coop-blake/Dalchemist/Documentation/Connection.md

 # Connection
 ## Windows
-A connection to the Catapult Database can be made SQL Anywhere
+A connection to the Catapult Database can be made with SQL Anywhere

 Run (Windows+R)
   * dbisql.exe